 Bio

-Josh Nelson has worked as a university lecturer, tutor and examiner since 2002 (The University of Melbourne, Victoria University and Monash University) in the fields of Visual Arts, Philosophy and Cultural Studies and has significant experience lecturing to secondary school students on a number of film and media related topics.
-Josh also co-hosts the Triple R (102.7FM) film criticism podcast Plato’s Cave and is a weekly guest on the Drive show with Rafael Epstein on ABC 774 Melbourne.
+Josh Nelson has worked as an academic since 2002 (The University of Melbourne and Victoria University) in the fields of Visual Arts, Philosophy and Cultural Studies and also has significant experience lecturing to secondary school students.
+Josh is a former co-host of the long-running 3RRR (102.7FM) film criticism show Plato’s Cave and was the resident film critic on the afternoon Drive show with Rafael Epstein on ABC 774 Melbourne from 2012 until 2016.

 In 2008, Josh successfully completed his PhD thesis entitled, ‘Ruptures & Regenerations: Violence, Trauma, and Male Subjectivity in American Cinema (1976-2004)’ which was nominated for a Chancellor’s Prize at The University of Melbourne by examiners Susan Jeffords and Yvonne Tasker, two prominent academics in his field.